 Second: you get people to read it. his might mean advertising or creating Facebook posts, or it might be that your customers have your blog bookmarked in their browsers and visit your site regularly.
 Often it’s through Google.
 It’s important to increase the amount of people who visit your site and most importantly, you want them to be relevant to your business.
 Visitors are cheap; quality leads are not.

 “Content marketing is not dead, it’s just 98% dead”

 Third: you get people to leave their contact details.
 Because your content is so good, it’s insightful and adds value, the reader gets interested and calls or visits your store and you make money.
 This of course is the the best-case scenario.

 More often than not, it’s the third step where you lose out the most.
 Most people will not call you right away after reading your content for various reasons.
 Nor will they sign up to receive your email.
 Only the 2% we talked about earlier will do that.
 What happens with the 98%?
 Who are they?

 The other 98% are the hardest part.
 Because they didn’t call us or leave their contact information, we don’t know that much about them.
 Our next step is to gather all possible information about them and utilize that information so that we can take actionable steps to get them as customers.

 “Lead generation fills the gap between outbound and inbound”

 Leadfeeder is a tool that feeds those visitors to your sales teams as leads.
-In this Crash Course on Lead Generation you will learn how you can transform your website into a lead feeding machine for your sales team.
+In this Crash Course on B2B Lead Generation you will learn how you can transform your website into a lead generation tool for your sales team.
 Join and let’s see how this process works.

 If you still haven’t figured out what Leadfeeder actually is, please see this video.
 You can also contact me anytime via firstname.lastname@example.org or follow me on Twitter @ottomatias.